Omar-OO7/mcq-tools/README.md

 - Store them in memory
 - Interactively solve them with feedback and scoring

-### Features:
+## Features
 - Duplicate question detection
 - Input validation (for question and answer options)
 - Custom class (`Question`) to store each MCQ
+- Works with **any number of options** (not just 3).
+- Flexible input: options are numbered (1, 2, 3, …) instead of fixed a/b/c.
+- Interactive solver with detailed feedback (`Correct` / `Incorrect`).

+## Changelog

+- **v1.1**
+  - Added support for n options in Question Maker.
+  - Improved input validation (no duplicate/empty options).
+  - Question Solver updated to accept numeric answers.
+  - Enhanced feedback messages and scoring system.

+- **v1.0**
+  - Initial release.
-- Works with 3-option (a, b, c) format
+  - Supported 3-option (a, b, c) format only.
+  - Duplicate detection and basic input validation.

-### Planned Features:
+## Planned Features
-- Add support for more than 3 options (d, e, etc.)
 - Save questions to a file
 - Load and resume quizzes

-### How to Use:
-1. Run the script
-2. Choose to create questions
-3. Answer the quiz and get feedback!